gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 which causes overflow checking of all intermediate overflows both inside and outside assertions against the base type.
-This provides compatibility
-with this switch as implemented in previous versions of GNAT.

 The pragma `Suppress (Overflow_Check)` disables overflow checking, but it has no effect on the method used for computing